 If you fully engage in the Education Track, you should be able to achieve the following by graduation:

-- Started a full-time job in desired career path (or will lead to a job in desired career path), with the potential for advancement
+- Started a full-time job in your desired career path (or will lead to a job in your desired career path), with the potential for advancement

 - On track to earn a family-sustaining wage